farisachugthai/dynamic_ipython/docs/_sources/index.rst.txt

    >>> _ip = get_ipython()
    >>> help(_ip)  # doctest: +SKIP
    >>> dir(_ip):  # doctest: +SKIP

+Which features descriptions of functions relevant to startup such as :func:`IPython.core.interactiveshell.register_magic_function` and literally every option available through the `%config` magic.

 In addition, there's an abundance of documentation online in the form of rst docs and :abbr:`ipynb` notebooks.